 Only certain medical professionals trained in neuromuscular treatment can accurately diagnose TMJ Disorder, but there is a simple way for you to identify potential bite or jaw misalignment.
 Open your mouth wide and close it gently.
 Open your mouth again and slowly close the teeth together naturally—does one side come down first?
 If your teeth meet on one side first, this may indicate dysfunction.
 We encourage you to schedule a consultation if this is the case, or if you experience one or more of the symptoms of TMD.

 Are there long-term effects of TMD?

-Some patients who have only minor side effects from TMJ disorder think they can simply ignore the issue.
+Some patients who have only minor side effects from TMJ Disorder think they can simply ignore the issue.
 Unfortunately, TMD is often progressive and symptoms can worsen over time.
 Additionally, new conditions may develop that are related to the advancement of TMD.
 If left untreated, TMD can cause severe headaches, numbness in the fingers and arms, difficulty chewing or swallowing, neck, back, and shoulder aches, and even dizziness.
-For these reasons, we strongly recommend patients talk to an orthodontist who is experienced in addressing TMJ disorder, such as Dr. Banasiak and Dr. Nettune.
+For these reasons, we strongly recommend patients talk to an orthodontist who is experienced in addressing TMJ Disorder, such as Dr. Banasiak.

 TMD can seem like a small problem at first, but it can potentially develop into a debilitating condition.
 If you notice any jaw pain, bite problems, or other concerns, please contact our office.
 We can answer your questions and assist you with scheduling a complimentary consultation.